gagolews/genieclust/README.md

-## Examples and Tutorials
+## Examples, Tutorials, and Documentation

-The Python language version of `genieclust` has a familiar `scikit-learn` look-and-feel:
+The Python language version of `genieclust` has a familiar `scikit-learn`-like look-and-feel:

 ```python
 import genieclust